vguzov/cloudvis/README.md

 # CloudVis - Interactive Visualizer for Point Clouds, Meshes and more
-An interactive pointcloud and mesh visualizer with video recording capabilities.
+An interactive pointcloud and mesh visualizer with recording capabilities.
 Based on [cloudrender](https://github.com/vguzov/cloudrender) rendering framework.

 ## Main features: